 For BL UEs or UEs in CE or NB-IoT UEs, the change of specific SI message can additionally be indicated by a SI message specific value tag systemInfoValueTagSI.
 If systemInfoValueTag included in the SystemInformationBlockType1-BR (or MasterInformationBlock-NB/ MasterInformationBlock-TDD-NB in NB-IoT) is different from the one of the stored system information and if systemInfoValueTagSI is included in the SystemInformationBlockType1-BR (or SystemInformationBlockType1-NB in NB-IoT) for a specific SI message and is different from the stored one, the UE shall consider this specific SI message to be invalid.
-If only systemInfoValueTag is included and is different from the stored one, the BL UE or UE in CE should consider any stored system information except SystemInformationBlockType10, SystemInformationBlockType11, SystemInformationBlockType12, SystemInformationBlockType14, SystemInformationBlockType25 and SystemInformationBlockType31 to be invalid; the NB-IoT UE should consider any stored system information except SystemInformationBlockType14-NB and SystemInformationBlockType31-NB to be invalid.
+If only systemInfoValueTag is included and is different from the stored one, the BL UE or UE in CE should consider any stored system information except SystemInformationBlockType10, SystemInformationBlockType11, SystemInformationBlockType12, SystemInformationBlockType14 and SystemInformationBlockType25 to be invalid; the NB-IoT UE should consider any stored system information except SystemInformationBlockType14-NB to be invalid.

 On MBMS-dedicated cell and on FeMBMS/Unicast-mixed cell, the change of system information and ETWS/CMAS notification is indicated by using Direct Indication FeMBMS defined in 6.6a.
 The modification periodicity follows MCCH modification periodicity as defined in 5.8.1.3.

-E-UTRAN may not update systemInfoValueTag upon change of some system information e.g. ETWS information, CMAS information, RLOS indication (i.e., rlos-Enabled), regularly changing parameters like time information (SystemInformationBlockType8, SystemInformationBlockType16, hyperSFN-MSB in SystemInformationBlockType1-NB), EAB and AB parameters, UAC parameters, positioning system information blocks, or satellite assistance information.
+E-UTRAN may not update systemInfoValueTag upon change of some system information e.g. ETWS information, CMAS information, RLOS indication (i.e., rlos-Enabled), regularly changing parameters like time information (SystemInformationBlockType8, SystemInformationBlockType16, hyperSFN-MSB in SystemInformationBlockType1-NB), EAB and AB parameters, UAC parameters, positioning system information blocks, or satellite ephemeris, common TA parameters and epoch time for accessing the serving cell.
 Similarly, E-UTRAN may not include the systemInfoModification within the Paging message upon change of some system information.

-Editor's note: FFS whether changes to parameters other than satellite ephemeris and common TA parameters can only occur at the modification period boundary and are notified via system information update notification.

 The UE that is not configured to use a DRX cycle longer than the modification period verifies that stored system information remains valid by either checking systemInfoValueTag in SystemInformationBlockType1 (or MasterInformationBlock-NB/ MasterInformationBlock-TDD-NB in NB-IoT) after the modification period boundary, or attempting to find the systemInfoModification indication at least modificationPeriodCoeff times during the modification period in case no paging is received, in every modification period.
 If no paging message is received by the UE during a modification period, the UE may assume that no change of system information will occur at the next modification period boundary.
 If UE in RRC_CONNECTED, during a modification period, receives one paging message, it may deduce from the presence/ absence of systemInfoModification whether a change of system information other than ETWS information, CMAS information, EAB and UAC parameters will occur in the next modification period or not.

 When the RRC_IDLE UE is configured with a DRX cycle that is longer than the modification period, and at least one modification period boundary has passed since the UE last verified validity of stored system information, the UE verifies that stored system information remains valid by checking the systemInfoValueTag before establishing or resuming an RRC connection.